MakotoTheKnight/codeschool-intellij/README.md

 Supported IDEs
 ==============

- - IntelliJ IDEA (tested with version 13)
+ - IntelliJ IDEA (tested with version 13 and 14 EAP)
  - 0xDBE (tested with EAP releases)

  If your IDE isn't listed, the theme will *likely* work; simply follow the installation instructions below.